A database needs to be able to receive information for storage and to deliver information on request.

 Retrieving Data from Specific Rows

 Frequently, all the information from a table is not required.
 You want information only from selected rows.
-Three SQL words are frequently used to specify the source of the information:
+Three SQL keywords are frequently used to specify the source of the information:

 WHERE: Allows you to request information from database objects with certain characteristics.
 For example, you can request the names of customers who live in particular area, or you can list only products that are a certain category.